kaitpw/kanji-heatmap/docs/ABOUT.md

 and the kanji commonly used in TV dramas may vary from those in news articles.

-Visual learners will appreciate the heatmap feature, which highlights more frequently used kanji in brighter colors, with less common characters shown in progressively darker shades.
+Visual learners will appreciate the heatmap feature, which highlights more frequently used kanji in brighter colors, with less common characters shown in progressively duller shades.

 Unlike many kanji resources that display characters in a single style, Kanji Heatmap lets you change fonts to see how the appearance of characters can vary.